ValDin08/ComputerCraft_Turtle_Bucheron/README_en.md

 ---
 > [!NOTE]
-> Exiting the logging area for inventory emptying and refilling.
+> Automaticaly exiting the logging area for inventory emptying and refilling.

 > [!IMPORTANT]
 > Dependent on the GPS system.
-A GPS must be added to the Turtle, and a satellite set up to locate the Turtle.
+A satellite must be set up to locate the Turtle.

 > [!TIP]
 > The satellite construction diagram and its GPS programs are [available on GitHub](https://github.com/ValDin08/ComputerCraft_Satellite_GPS).